Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Employment instead of freelance

 Since September 2023 employment is no longer considered suitable for LA.
-The consulate directly states: "The applicant did not demonstrate professional experience as a liberal professional."
+The consulate explicitly states: "The applicant did not demonstrate professional experience as a self-employed person."
 You must show freelancing or entrepreneurship.

 3